NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 Answer:

-The above-mentioned Bohr’s model is not relevant for calculating energy levels of atoms containing multiple electrons because of the assumption that the centripetal force is provided by the nucleus’ electrostatic force of attraction and it is also used as an assumption while deriving formulas for radius/energy levels, etc. Therefore, the model is only applicable to single-electron atoms.
-If applied in multiple electron atoms, another factor, repulsion due to the electrons need to be accounted for.
-This proves that the simple Bohr’s model cannot be used to calculate the energy level of atoms with numerous electrons.
+The above-mentioned Bohr model is not relevant for calculating energy levels of atoms containing multiple electrons because of the assumption that the centripetal force is provided by the nucleus’s electrostatic force of attraction, and it is also used as an assumption while deriving formulas for radius/energy levels, etc. Therefore, the model is only applicable to single-electron atoms.
+If applied to multiple electron atoms, another factor, repulsion due to the electrons, needs to be accounted for.
+This proves that the simple Bohr model cannot be used to calculate the energy level of atoms with numerous electrons.

 Question:4